-

 Product Description

-VitroCol® collagen is the first widely available, naturally produced purified human collagen for research purposes.
+VitroCol® human collagen is the first widely available, naturally produced purified human collagen for research purposes.
 VitroCol® sets the standard for purity (>99% collagen content), functionality and represents the only native-like human collagen offered.

 VitroCol® collagen is naturally secreted from human neo-natal fibroblast cells.
 The human fibroblasts are cultured in optimal conditions allowing the fibroblast to naturally and efficiently secret extracellular matrix.
 The extracellular matrix is then processed and purified to yield the naturally produced human collagen.